Archive for the ‘ Children ’ Category

 • Swelling of the legs or stomach

-The treatment of your child depends on the type of the defect, how severe it is, and a child’s age, size, and general health.
+The treatment of your child depends on the type of defect, how severe it is, and the child’s age, size, and general health.
 Many children with congenital heart defects don’t need treatment, but others do.
 Treatment can include medicines, catheter procedures, surgery, and heart transplants.

 Treatment at Kokilaben Dhirubhai Ambani Hospital